k3jph/k3jph.github.io/coat-of-arms.md

 </div>
 </div>

-In addition to the arms granted to me by the Chief Herald of Arms of Malta, I have registered a personal tartan with the Scottish Register of Tartans.
+Separate from Letters Patent G0102, I registered a personal tartan with the Scottish Register of Tartans.
 Entitled the James Howard & Family (Personal) tartan, it was officially entered into the Register on 27 May 2025 under [registration number 14,834](/2025/05/26/a-new-tartan).